kimwalisch/primesieve/doc/CPP_API.md

 ## ```primesieve::count_primes()```

 Counts the primes inside [start, stop].
-This method is multi-threaded and uses all available CPU cores by default.
+This function is multi-threaded and uses all available CPU cores by default.

 ```C++